Valuation Guide

 • Lease length below 80 years: the further below 80, the bigger the marriage value, because the gap between the unextended and extended lease values is wider.

 • Capitalisation and deferment rates: the rates used to value the freeholder's ground rent and reversion.
-Industry-standard rates exist (often 5 per cent for capitalisation and 5 per cent for deferment for prime property), but valuers do disagree, and small differences in rate produce noticeable differences in marriage value.
+Industry-standard rates apply: often around 5 percent for deferment, the figure fixed for flats by Sportelli, a 2007 Court of Appeal case, and typically 6 to 7 percent for capitalisation depending on the ground rent terms.
+Valuers do disagree, and small differences in rate produce noticeable differences in marriage value.

 Worked Examples